nolanbconaway/nolanbconaway.github.io/content/articles/2022-workon.md

 ## Station registry

-I added a small python script to `~/.local/bin` on my `PATH` called `get-station-path`.
+I added a python script to `~/.local/bin` on my `PATH` called `get-station-path`.
 This script contains a mapping of paths to locations where I commonly work:

 ```py
 #! /usr/bin/python3